Halgamoos/Anecdotal-Guide-to-New-Technologist/README.md

 - Always have your camera on w/ proper lighting
 - Being attentive and focused
 - Ask clarifying questions whenever you’re stuck or unsure of what to do next
-- Keep a journal present to write down notes, questions, goals, and more
+- Keep a journal present to write down notes, questions, goals, and more (more on this later)
- * More on this later
 - Being comfortable with being uncomfortable

 ### Growth Mindset